DoutorJP/shellpkg/README.md

 - `operations.sh`

 The working directory for this script is `/tmp`.
-It will be called by the respective shellpkg-commands and can perform arbitrary operations.
+Inside this script there will be 3 variables, that will be called by the respective shellpkg-commands and can perform arbitrary operations.
 Currently, the script supports 3 variables:
 - `inst`
 - `remove`
 - `update`